 The Past and Present Future is the technology blog of Ken Hinckley, a Principal Researcher at Microsoft Research in Redmond, WA, where he has worked since 1997 investigating novel input devices, device form-factors, and modalities of interaction.

 Dr. Hinckley’s research seeks to augment the capabilities of technologies and user experiences to match human abilities, skills, desires, and expectations.
-He is perhaps best know for his work on sensing techniques, cross-device interaction, and pen computing.
-He has published over 75 academic papers, is a named inventor on upwards of 150 patents, and his writing has also appeared in professional short fiction markets including the Futures column of Nature.
+He is perhaps best known for his work on sensing techniques, cross-device interaction, and pen (plus touch) computing.
+He has published over 75 academic papers, is a named inventor on upwards of 150 patents, and his fiction has also appeared in professional venues including the Futures column of Nature.

 Dr. Hinckley has received numerous professional distinctions in the field of human-computer interaction.
-He is a member of the CHI Academy (2014 inductee), has served as an Associate Editor at ACM TOCHI (Transactions on Computer-Human Interaction) since 2003, and received the UIST 2011 Lasting Impact Award for his work on sensing techniques for mobile interaction.
+He is a member of the CHI Academy (2014 inductee), has served as an Associate Editor at ACM TOCHI (Transactions on Computer-Human Interaction) since 2003, and received the UIST 2011 Lasting Impact Award as well as a SIGMOBILE 2017 Test-of-Time Award for his work on sensing techniques for mobile interaction.

 His research has been featured in national news outlets and tech blogs (MIT Technology Review, The Wall Street Journal, Gizmodo, Engadget, Slashdot, CBC Radio, FastCompany Design, and many others) on various occasions.